KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-07-09-if-statements.md

 boolean isMammal = !canSwim && !canFly;
 ```

+(If this bothers you because it doesn't account for animals like bats, beavers, and dolphins... check out the homework!)

 There is a [whole field of study](https://en.wikipedia.org/wiki/Boolean_algebra) devoted to `boolean` logic, so check that out if it sounds interesting.
 But for now, just know that `boolean` values contain `true` or `false`, and you can use operators like `&&`, `||`, and `!` on them.

 ## If Statements